-- (2) Without limiting subsection (1), the board of a BVI licensee has the following responsibilities: - (a) ensuring that a corporate governance framework complying with this Code is established and maintained by the licensee; - (b) ensuring that it has effective oversight of the management of the licensee, including approving, periodically reviewing and overseeing - (i) the licensee's overall business strategy and its corporate values: - (ii) the licensee's risk management strategy required by section 26; and - (iii) such other strategies as are required by this Code or that the board considers to be necessary or appropriate; - (c) approving and periodically reviewing the significant policies of the licensee; - (d) ensuring that - (i) the licensee has adequate and sufficiently qualified and experienced senior managers and other employees; - (ii) appropriate and effective systems and controls are established, maintained and implemented for giving effect to the strategies and policies of the licensee, which shall include internal controls and systems and controls with respect to risk management; and - (iii) the licensee complies with its regulatory obligations and its AML/CFT obligations; - (e) establishing standards of conduct for business conduct and ethical behaviour for directors, senior management and other employees, including policies on private transactions, self-dealing, preferential treatment of other entities, covering trading losses and other inordinate trade practices of a non-arm's length nature; - (f) monitoring, and ensuring, the financial soundness of the licensee; and - (g) such other responsibilities as are specified in this Code.
+- 20. (1) The board of a BVI licensee has ultimate responsibility for the business and affairs of the licensee and for ensuring its effective organisation. - (2) Without limiting subsection (1), the board of a BVI licensee has the following responsibilities- - (a) ensuring that a corporate governance framework complying with this Code is established and maintained by the licensee; - (b) ensuring that it has effective oversight of the management of the licensee, including approving, periodically reviewing and overseeing- - (i) the licensee's overall business strategy and its corporate values; - (ii) the licensee's risk management strategy required by section 26; - (iii) such other strategies as are required by this Code or that the board considers to be necessary or appropriate; - (c) approving and periodically reviewing the significant policies of the licensee: - (d) ensuring that- - (i) the licensee has adequate and sufficiently qualified and experienced senior managers and other employees whose competence it shall periodically review, having regard to the nature, size and complexity of the licensee; (Amended by S.I.
+69/2019) - (ii) appropriate and effective systems and controls are established, maintained and implemented for giving effect to the strategies and policies of the licensee, which shall include internal controls and systems and controls with respect to risk management; and - (iii) the licensee complies with its regulatory obligations and its AML/CFT obligations; - (e) establishing standards of conduct for business conduct and ethical behaviour for directors, senior management and other employees, including policies on private transactions, self-dealing, preferential treatment of other entities, covering trading losses and other inordinate trade practices of a non-arm's length nature; - (f) monitoring, and ensuring, the financial soundness of the licensee; (Amended by S.I.
+69/2019) - (g) delegating such functions of the board as the board considers appropriate; (Inserted by S.I.
+69/2019) - (h) establishing a policy on conflicts of interest to address standards of behaviour within the licensee, including the consequence for noncompliance with the policy; and (Inserted by S.I.
+69/2019)